Much of the conversation on this blog is dedicated to women and what happens when they have hypothyroidism or low thyroid function.

 Because males tend to have higher resting energy expenditures (10) (AKA metabolism) than women, men often require higher doses of thyroid hormone.

-In addition, thyroid dosing tends (at least somewhat) is dependent upon total body weight (11).
+In addition, thyroid dosing tends (at least somewhat) to be dependent upon total body weight (11).

 As a result, men tend to require higher doses of thyroid hormone than women.